Solar Power Guides & Rankings Canada 2021

 Insights:

 • There is a net metering, net billing, or micro-generation available for property owners in every province and territory.
+This means that connected a system to the grid is almost always an option.

-• Saskatchewan: electricity is purchased at $0.075/kWh, about half the retail electricity rate.
+• Saskatchewan – electricity is purchased at $0.075/kWh, about half the retail electricity rate.
 (But City of Saskatoon residents still receive the retail rate)

-• Manitoba – electricity is purchased at $0.02403/kWh, about 1/3 the retail electricity rate.
+• Manitoba – electricity is purchased at $0.06546/kWh, about 65% of the retail rate.

 System Financing